firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/architecture.md

 ### Rules

 Rule groups contain rules.
 Rules have actions and triggers.
 Although actions and triggers may reference to budgets, categories and tags and other things, there is no database relationship.
 It's a type/value kind of a thing in the database.

+### Recurring transactions

+A recurring transaction has some basic information and an X number of transactions, which means it's possible to make a "split" recurring transaction.
+It's also possible to create multiple "repetitions", that define when a recurrence fires.

+### Webhooks

+Webhooks have a related object called the "webhook message" that contains the content of that particular moment the webhook fired (and if it succeeded).

 ## Code